plops/cl-cpp-generator2/example/162_glfwpp_grating/README.md

 display a grating on the video projector.

-eventually, i want to build a 3d scanner
+eventually, i want to build a 3d scanner using only a projector (60USD) and an iphone

 |       |   |                                                                   |